Unreliability of Horizontal Gaze Nystagmus test during a DUI investigation

 NHTSA RESEARCH INTO HGN

-The remaining two standardized tests are Walk and Turn and One-Leg-Stand.
-The validity of the 1975 findings were confirmed with “validation studies” in 1995, 1997 and 1998.
-The CHP manual states that the use of these three tests will allow the officer to determine with 90% accuracy if someone is under the influence of alcohol.
-For defense, having a police officer conduct a standardized field sobriety tests can be a major handicap because of its perceived accuracy.
+The remaining two NHTSA standardized tests were chosen to be the Walk and Turn Test (WAT) and the One-Leg-Stand Test (OLS).
+Subsequent to the 1975 experiments, the findings were confirmed with additional “validation studies” in 1995, 1997, and 1998.
+The California Highway Patrol manual states that the use of three standardized (HGN, OLS, and WAT) tests will allow CHP officers to determine with 90% accuracy if someone is under the influence of alcohol.
+For defense, having a police officer conduct standardized field sobriety tests can be a major challenge because of its perceived accuracy.

 PROBLEMS WITH NHTSA HGN RESEARCH

-My purpose here is to point out why Horizontal Gaze Nystagmus (HGN) is not as reliable as NHTSA claims it to be.
+Los Angeles DUI attorney tries to explain here that the Horizontal Gaze Nystagmus (HGN) is not as reliable as NHTSA claims it to be.

-In Los Angeles DUI courts you will need help of a DUI specialist to argue for dismissal of your DUI case based on unreliability of Horizontal Gaze Nystagmus test.
+In Los Angeles DUI courts you will need the help of a DUI Los Angeles Attorney to get the dismissal of your DUI case based in part on the unreliability of the Horizontal Gaze Nystagmus test.

 ADMINISTRATION OF HORIZONTAL GAZE NYSTAGMUS

-Horizontal Gaze Nystagmus is involuntary jerking of the eye associated with consumption of CNS depressants (such as alcohol).
+Horizontal Gaze Nystagmus is an involuntary jerking of the eye associated with the consumption of CNS depressants (such as alcohol).
 What an officer investigating DUI looks for when he shines a flashlight and holds a pencil is that jerking.
-The jerking suppose to increase with higher level of alcohol in blood.
+The jerking is supposed to increase with a higher level of alcohol in the blood.

-To properly administer the test, officer need to
+To properly administer the test, a Los Angeles DUI officer needs to

 (1) clearly observe the eye;